volatile-torpedo/WinWorkspace/README.md

 ###

-SpringBox - install your apps and tools on your disposable Windows systems easily.
+WinWorkspace - install your apps and tools on your disposable Windows systems easily.

 - [Why do you want this?](#why-do-you-want-this)
   - [Use Cases](#use-cases)